openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 Finally, to terminate execution of a subprogram and return control to its caller, the statement `EXIT PROGRAM` is used, rather than `STOP RUN`.

-- `STOP RUN` have the effect of terminating execution of the whole program
-    - if it is executed within a subprogram, control will not return to its caller.
+`STOP RUN` have the effect of terminating execution of the whole program, and if it is executed within a subprogram, control will not return to its caller.

----

 ## Calling and Passing Arguments to a Subprogram

 `CALL <subprogram-name> USING <argument-list>`

-- A subprogram's name is that which is specified in its PROGRAM-ID paragraph.
+A subprogram's name is that which is specified in its PROGRAM-ID paragraph.

-- The argument list is a sequence of data-names (or literals), each (optionally) preceded by one of the two phrases `BY CONTENT` or `BY REFERENCE`, which specifies the mode under which the argument is passed
+The argument list is a sequence of data-names (or literals), each (optionally) preceded by one of the two phrases `BY CONTENT` or `BY REFERENCE`, which specifies the mode under which the argument is passed

-- Call By Reference
-    - If the values of variables in the called program are modified, then their new values will reflect in the calling program.
+When a variable is called By Reference if the values of variables in the called program are modified, then their new values will reflect in the calling program,

-    - If BY clause is not specified, then variables are always passed by reference.
+If BY clause is not specified, then variables are always passed by reference.

-- Call By Content
-    - If the values of variables in the called program are modified, then their new values will not reflect in the calling program.
+When a variable  is called By Content if the values of variables in the called program are modified, then their new values will not reflect in the calling program.

 #### Example
 ```